jwc225/airbnb-singapore-visualization/README.md

 * add new cities and listing data to visualize
   * create select menu for user to choose city

-* <del>add an optional price marker map layer that can be turned on/off to quickly see prices</del>
+* <del>add an optional price marker map layer that can be turned on/off to quickly see prices</del><br/>
-  update: This option increases drastically increases loadtimes.
-Unfeasible unless functionality is added to
-          prevent all listing labels to be shown at once (show only a limited number of listings, within the current zoom range).
+  Update: This option increases drastically increases loadtimes.
+Unfeasible unless functionality is added to prevent all listing labels to be shown at once (show only a limited number of listings, within the current zoom range).

 * add filter options for ameneities